Labuan client case studies in 2023

 The following day, our Hong Kong incorporation team filed the Notification of Appointment of First Directors and Secretary, a Letter of Appointment of First Directors and signed consent to act as director to the Companies Registry in Hong Kong.
 We also obtained a Business Registration Certificate by paying statutory fees to the Companies Registry on behalf of our Client.

-Four weeks after the engagement started, Healy Consultants then approached Standard Chartered Bank in Central, Hong Kong.
+Four weeks after the engagement started, Healy Consultants then approached the Malaysian branch of an international bank in Central, Hong Kong.
 Our banking team in Hong Kong had prepared a corporate bank account application form on behalf of our Client’s company.
 Opening a corporate bank account is difficult and the bank required a detailed business plan describing the company’s activities and why it required a Hong Kong corporate bank account.
 Our Client found it difficult to obtain examples of contracts and invoices, as required by the bank, since the company had only just been incorporated.
 However, Healy Consultants banking team was able to come up with a workaround solution which satisfied the bank’s requirements.

 Our Client was happy that we were able to open a bank account without him needing to travel to Hong Kong, since he was busy traveling in Australia viewing potential new developments for his business.